Kimberly Miller, MTh, LMFT

 Elizabeth Gaston Cunningham

 During her 40-year communications career, Elizabeth has served on the staff of CRU, edited a national nursing magazine, worked in PR and fundraising for an international prison ministry, and managed corporate communications for a Fortune 200 company.
 She worked for 11 years as Special Assistant to Hope for the Heart Founder June Hunt, helping her write and edit a dozen top-selling biblical-counseling books.
 Elizabeth is also a contributing author to "Coaching the Coach: Life Coaching Stories & Tips for Transforming Lives."
 Now a freelance communications consultant and editor, Elizabeth and her husband, Randy, live in their hometown of San Antonio.
-They have three grown children (four, counting Zeke, their French Bulldog) and a two-year-old grandson.
+They have three grown children and four grandchildren.

 Elizabeth Gaston Cunningham